sogebot/sogeBot/docs/_master/commands/alias.md

 ### Parameters

 - `-p <uuid|name>`
-  - optional: default value viewers
-  - can be used names of permissions or theirs exact uuid
+  - *optional string / uuid* - can be used names of permissions or theirs exact uuid
-  - core values: casters, moderators, subscribers, viewers, followers
+  - *default value:* viewers
+  - *available values:* list of permission can be obtained by `!permissions list` or in UI
-- `-a <!alias>` - alias to be added
+- `-a <!alias>`
+  - alias to be added
-- `-c <!command>` - command to be aliased
+- `-c <!command>`
+  - command to be aliased

 ### Examples